Do you want to keep your pool water clean, sparkling, and healthy?

 This is also known as Hydrochloric acid, this acid has high strength in removing mineral deposits, calcium deposits inclusive.
 While using it, you should be fully clothed with your google and gloves in order to avoid safety hazards.
 Make sure not to leave the acid too long because you do not want to destroy the finish of your pool.

-Pool Cleaning Tips for General Pool Health
+Pool water Clean Tips for General Pool Health

 You often do the same when it comes to cleaning your pool.
 In doing so, you limit cleaning your pool to a series of standard tasks.